LFPy/LFPy/README.md

 Documentation
 =============

-To generate the html documentation issue from the LFPy source code directory:
+To generate the html documentation, issue from the LFPy source code directory:
 ::

     sphinx-build -b html /path/to/LFPy/documentation/sources path/to/dest